 We’ll use Stephen Parsons’s “campfire scroll” proxy (available on the Data page).
 He made this scroll by writing on papyrus with both carbon ink (low contrast with papyrus in CT scans) and iron gall ink (high contrast with papyrus in CT scans).
 We won’t give away all the reference pictures, but here is the last page of the scroll:

-Stephen then carbonized the scroll in process that is similar to that of making charcoal: he rolled up the scroll, sealed it in a coffee can, and heated the can on a campfire.
+Stephen then carbonized the scroll through a process that is similar to that of making charcoal: he rolled up the scroll, sealed it in a coffee can, and heated the can on a campfire.
 In a hot, oxygen-poor environment like the coffee can, the papyrus turns to carbon rather than catching on fire.
 He then put the resulting carbonized scroll in a benchtop CT scanner (Bruker SkyScan 1173).

 We’ll use the “Fiji” open source program, which is a versatile tool for all sorts of image-based operations.
 It is a distribution of ImageJ, but the main version of ImageJ doesn’t include all the features we need.
 (In fact, “Fiji” is a recursive acronym for “Fiji Is Just ImageJ”.)